What is the practice of Environmental Health?

 Registrations are issued for a term of one (1) year.
 Prior to 7/1/17 all registrations expired on December 31st of each year.
 Effective July 1, 2017, new registrations expire one year from date of issuance.
 This change was made to ensure the registrant receives a full year registration prior to expiration and to facilitate cash flow for board operations.

-Proposal for Statutory Revisions / Updates and Revisions to NRS 625A
+Statutory Revisions / Updates and Revisions to NRS 625A / Updates and Revisions to NAC 625A

 Beginning in 2016, the Board undertook the task of reviewing and revising the Board regulations NAC 625A, resulting in the adoption of LCB File No’s.
 R049-16 and R017-17, the first updates since 2007.
 During the review, it was determined the Board law NRS 625A was lacking in conformity with legislative and administrative requirements for Boards and did not reflect the evolutionary changes in the field of environmental health on the state and national levels.

 A Board work session was held, followed by a public workshop engaging stakeholders to participate in the review and revision of the proposed bill draft language.
-The proposed Bill Draft Request language, incorporating input from all stakeholders, will be submitted at the 2019 Legislative Session for approval.
+The Bill was be submitted and approved at the 2019 Legislative Session and implementing regulations LCB File No. R079-19 was approved by the Legislative Commission and became effective June 20, 2020.